bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 # Where should you start?

-You can start by going through this checklist:

-1. Is the feature/product/service useful?
-Does it solve a problem for the user?
-2. Do you need input from the user?
-Why is the service not automated, without any need for user interaction?
-3. Are users able to interact with it?
-Do they understand it?
-4. Do users want to use it?
-Are they motivated?

-If you answer "no" to questions in steps 1, 2, or 3 — creating something delightful might be a waste of time or resources.
-But if your users lack the motivation to complete tasks or engaging with your service, adding some delight can have a significant impact.

-\
-**Think of your system as if it was a human.**\
 Since delight is a way of humanizing digital services, you could try thinking of your product or service as if it was human.
-Asking yourself  questions like, "If my service was human, how would it react in this situation?", "How and when would it tell our user this information, or ask about their input?" can be a great start to humanize your experiences.
+Asking yourself  questions like, "If my service was human, how would it react in this situation?", "How and when would it tell our user this information?" or "Would they ask about their input like this?".

+You can even pair up with a person in your team, and go through the experience you're creating - as if it was a dialog.
+Does it feel natural?
+Can you make changes, so it feels even more human?
+This can be a great start to create more delightful experiences.

-If you like even more theory in your toolset, I would recommend looking at work from Colin Ware, such as "Information Visualization, perception for design."
+If you need more theory to argue for making delightful UX, I would recommend looking at literature from Colin Ware, such as _Information Visualization: Perception for design._

 <br/>

 # But wait, what about business impact?

 Some of my examples in this article have been from my work at Gjensidige Insurance.
-When looking at the numbers,  especially when we have optimized existing experiences with delightfulness in mind, we have seen some remarkable results.
+When looking at the numbers,  especially when we have optimized existing experiences with delightfulness in mind, we saw some remarkable results.

-When we optimized some of their forms without adding any new features but creating a smoother, more engaging experience — conversation rates jumped, from 100-400% better rates.
+When we optimized some of their forms without adding any new features but creating a smoother, more engaging experience — conversation rates jumped, some as high as 400%.
 Creating massive business impact.
 The end result is still very functional, but is a delight to use:

-Thanks!
+Try it yourself.
+Create more human experiences that delight your users.
+It will make your team more proud of what you create, and it will make your users more engaged with your products.

 \--\
-Illustrations by me, Images/videos are screenrecordings from Mailchimp, Apple, Hifi-klubbben, Proshop, Elektroimportøren, Google, Facebook.
+Illustrations by me.
+Images and gifs are screenrecordings from Mailchimp, Apple, Hifi klubbben, Proshop, Elektroimportøren, Google, Facebook.